Red Hen Publications

 With a difference.
 Harry Potter was no longer an infant unaware of what is going on around him.
 And by the end of his 6th year he had been set up with a quest of his own upon which he will not be likely to lead them.
 Indeed, the Order had effectively outlived its purpose.

-Although it did indeed respond at his (or rather, to Neville’s) call for the final confrontation.
+Although it did indeed respond at his (or rather, to Neville’s) call to arms for the final confrontation.

 • • • •